FAQ's for Contract and Full-Time Engagement Professionals

-Important for our Robert Half temporary working on assignment or deployed on a project:
+Important info for those currently on assignment or deployed on a project:

 Q: What if I test positive for Coronavirus (COVID-19)?